Raphalex46/Raphalex46.github.io/content/blog/these_boots/index.md

 I think the main reason they decided to go for this approach is to make fun of music censorship.
 Adding huge bleeps in the middle of a song is absolutely ridiculous.
-Somehow, it's sounds even more ridiculous when it's part of the mix like in our case (the whole track isn't censored, only the vocals).
+Somehow, it sounds even more ridiculous when it's part of the mix like in this case (the whole track isn't censored, only the vocals).
 If Lee Hazlewood thought that the cover was a perversion of the original, adding bleeps in the middle of the lyrics doesn't seem like a way to restore its purity.
 If anything, it makes the song even more _vile_.<br/>